jwscook/KnudsenCosineSampling/README.md

 # KnudsenCosineSampling

-This repository contains code accompanying the paper "CPU-GPU-agnostic algorithms for sampling the Knudsen-cosine distribution function" by J. W. S. Cook, J. Omotani, and A. Perera.
+This repository contains code accompanying the paper "CPU-GPU-agnostic algorithms for sampling the Knudsen-cosine distribution function" by J. W. S. Cook, A. Perera, and J. Omotani.